-How to disable hibernation
+How to disable or enable hibernation

 If you used Space Investigator to analyze the contents of your C: drive, you probably couldn't help but notice a rather large file named hiberfil.sys in the root folder.
 This file is used by Windows to remember the state of your computer when you hibernate it.